Quarkal-AI/simpliml/README.md

   - User authentication and authorization.
   - Database management and interactions.

-Follow the [README.md](/backend-server/README.md) in the `backend-server` directory for detailed setup instructions from source.
+Follow the [README.md](/backend-server/README.md) in the `backend-server` directory for detailed setup instructions from the source.

 ### 🌐 Frontend